#DonaldTrump Allegedly Spent $133,000 Of Taxpayer Money For #WhiteHouse Furnishings

 Trump also slammed Obama for allegedly spending too much on travel.
 However, CNN pointed out that Trump is most likely going to end up spending more on trips in his first year alone compared to Obama’s two full terms.

-Reports also revealed that Trump’s frequent weekend getaways to his Mar-a-Lago golf resort in Palm Beach, Florida cost taxpayers over $20 million, with an estimated $3 million each trip.
+Reports also revealed that Trump’s frequent weekend getaways to his Mar-a-Lago golf resort in Palm Beach, Florida, cost taxpayers over $20 million, with an estimated $3 million each trip.
 The president reportedly visited the place at least seven times since his inauguration.

 President Donald Trump and his team have yet to comment on the said issues.